HPCE/hpce-2018-cw1/readme.md

 in a couple of environments, and tested it against the two zip files initially submitted - one of them passed all tests first time.

+_Note: Currently there are problems with OS X due to it missing a linux compatible `date` command.
+Thanks to @Pietromarone for [pointing it out, and also giving a workaround](https://github.com/HPCE/hpce-2016-cw1/issues/27)._